onqtam/headjack/docs/why/100_1k_10k_words.md

     Incentives, Information Processing & Social Organization (What up Kuhn) The Big Sell
     selling an ideology
-The Edge of Chaos
+The Melting Pot
+    Taking diversity and producing coherence and cooperation around what matters most (and what's true) (perpetually) Evolving Towards Nash Equilibrium in societal organization The Edge of Chaos
+    > "The art of progress is to preserve order amid change and to preserve change amid order." - [Alfred North Whitehead](https://www.azquotes.com/quote/521410)
 Rejecting Mediocrity
 “It Is Known”
     Common knowledge for self-organizing collectives